Daily Weather Forecast For Barrow - NewsBreak

 Wednesday, October 13

-Areas of blowing snow during the day; while areas of freezing fog overnight
+Areas of blowing snow during the day; while chance of light snow overnight

 Thursday, October 14